punarinta/seo-friendly/README.md

 Experimental feature - requires improvements.

-`react-snap` can inline critical CSS with the help of [minimalcss](https://github.com/peterbe/minimalcss) and full CSS will be loaded in a non-blocking manner with the help of [loadCss](https://www.npmjs.com/package/fg-loadcss).
+`seo-friendly` can inline critical CSS with the help of [minimalcss](https://github.com/peterbe/minimalcss) and full CSS will be loaded in a non-blocking manner with the help of [loadCss](https://www.npmjs.com/package/fg-loadcss).

 Use `inlineCss: true` to enable this feature.